vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 ```
 - **ListBlobs(std::string prefix)**
   - Retrieves the most recent Blobs stored in the Container.
-  - `prefix` will filter the returned values - only Blobs with a key matching the prefix will be returned.
+  - `prefix` will filter the returned values - only Blobs whose key has the same prefix as `prefix` will be returned.
 The empty string indicates that all Blobs should be returned.
   - The ordering is unspecified.
 - **GetBlob(const std::string& key)**
   - Retrieve a handle to the most recent Blob referenced by `key`.